Library

 In this guide, we’ll walk you through:

-• Why this shift is happening
+• Why is this shift happening

 • Which libraries still offer non-resident cards (and how to apply)